-Doing a certain amount of reps every day will give your chest muscles definition, but they won’t lead to a bigger chest.
-For that, you’ll have to push your limits and work out beyond what’s manageable for you.
+Doing a certain amount of reps daily will define your chest muscles, but they won’t lead to a bigger chest.
+You’ll have to push your limits and work beyond what’s manageable for you.
 You will also need to incorporate exercises that support and strengthen the muscles required to lift heavier.

 These exercises can help you strengthen your bench press and improve your overall strength, control, and power.

 Barbell row develops and increases the size of your spinal erectors and lats.
 These muscles control a lot of your posture and pressing moves, so engaging them will help you maintain stability and power at the starting position of your bench.

 Additionally, they will also stabilize the resistance against your body for enhanced results, improve the mechanics of your hip hinges, and provide you with strength carryover for other exercises.
 More importantly, it bulletproofs your back muscles, which prevents your shoulders from rolling forward when you get up.

 Here’s how you can nail it to perfection: